Richelle L. Winkler

 - BA, University of South Carolina, 1999

 The research projects I engage with tend to be either demographic in nature or to focus on community and environmental sociology or both.
 For example, my research team created a dataset of net migration by age, sex, race, and Hispanic origin for every county in the U.S. 2000-2010.
+We're currently working to extend this to include 2010-2020.
 The data can be downloaded from a public website that allows for interactive mapping and chart-making to show patterns each decade back to the 1950s.
 See www.netmigration.wisc.edu.
 Colleagues and I have since analyzed these data to understand how net migration by age and race have contributed to racial segregation over time (see Moving toward Integration?) and to understand how patterns of migration vary across different types of rural communities.
+I'm currently working a project with Julia Petersen (PhD student) about how covid-19 has changed migration patterns across rural America.

 Another set of my scholarship investigates how cohort effects contribute to changing patterns of hunter and angler participation over time and across space.
 This has critical implications for conservation policy, given that license sales and excise taxes are primary funding mechanisms and hunting and fishing are key ways that people engage with the natural world.
 This work has been supported by state departments of natural resources and by the Great Lakes Fishery Commission.
 Check out our reports, maps, and data from our work on angler demographic change.